SmartkomDev/GraftCore/README.md

 #### Manual Installation
 Click on the "Download ZIP" button.
 Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
-Open Arduino IDE and a new category in the boards menu called "MightyCoreX" will show up.
+Open Arduino IDE and a new category in the boards menu called "GraftCore" will show up.